half-orm/half-orm-dev/README.md

 X.Y.<Z+1>, X.<Y+1>.Z, <X+1>.Y.Z.

-To create a X.Y.Z patch, create a directory Patches/X/Y/Z. In it you'll have to add a CHANGELOG.md description file with a series of patches scripts.
+To prepare a new patch, run `hop patch -p <patch_level>` where patch_level is one of ['patch', 'minor', 'major'].
+The command will create a directory in `Patches/X/Y/Z` with a CHANGELOG.md description file.
+You can add in this directory a series of patches scripts.
 The scripts are applied in alphabetical order and can only be of two types:

 * SQL with .sql extension
 * Python with .py extension